Personal Brand Prompts: Voice, Niche, Positioning (2026)

-12 prompts to define and refine a personal brand — voice, niche, positioning, content pillars, anti-brand, rebrand path.
-Stop sounding like every other 'I share thoughts on tech' bio.
+12 copy-ready prompts to define a personal brand: voice, niche, positioning, content pillars, anti-brand, and a rebrand path.
+With current model picks and real platform limits.

-Personal brand fails when it stops at “I’m a {role} who shares thoughts on {topic}”.
-That’s a tag, not a brand — nobody can predict what you’ll post next, so nobody follows.
-The prompts below force ownership of a specific point of view, a niche you can defend, and a list of things you refuse to do.
+A personal brand fails when it stops at “I’m a [role] who shares thoughts on [topic]”.
+That is a tag, not a brand: nobody can predict your next post, so nobody follows.
+The 12 prompts below force ownership of a specific point of view, a niche you can defend, and a list of things you refuse to do.
+Replace every [bracketed] placeholder with your own details before sending.
 Pair this with the personal brand statement workflow when you need the one-line distillation.

 Best for